UPPMAX/UPPMAX-documentation/docs/software/rackham_file_transfer_using_winscp.md

     - Set host name to `rackham.uppmax.uu.se`
     - Set user name to `[username]`, e.g. `sven`
     - Save
-- Double-click on the saved session to the left OR Presse the "Login" button
+- Double-click on the saved session to the left OR Press the "Login" button
 - Enter password